2018ik/2018ik.github.io/_wiki/calling_on_the_lord.markdown

 ### People of Israel

 Moses and the children of Israel all enjoyed the Lord by calling upon His name; calling brings the Lord near to all people (Deut.
 4:7).
 They also enjoyed the Lord's forgiveness and mercy by calling on the Lord (Psa.
-86:5).
+86:5; Psa.
+116:4).

 ### David